Industrial and Hazardous Waste Permits - New Application

-- At the same time you submit the permit application, send the check for payment (be sure to write your Solid Waste Registration Number on the check or submit the check with a copy of the Part B) of the application fee to:
+- At the same time you submit the permit application, send the fee (be sure to write your Solid Waste Registration Number on the check or submit the check with a copy of the Part B) to:

 Financial Administration Division (MC-214)

 - The application will receive two reviews: administrative and technical;

 - After the application is determined to be administratively complete, place a copy of the permit application and supporting documents in a location accessible to the public in the vicinity of the permitted facility;

 - We will send notice that the application is administratively complete and available for public review by first-class mail to all persons listed in 30 TAC 39.13.
 Notice language for publication, and instructions, will be provided to the applicant by the agency;

 - A public meeting will be held regarding an application for a new facility, in accordance with 30 TAC 39.503(e)(1).
 The meeting will be held during the technical review period;